Investigations

 Investigation

-The OSP is emmpowered by section 3 (1) (a)(b)(c) of Act 959 and regulation 6 of the L.I.
+The OSP is empowered by section 3 (1) (a)(b)(c) of Act 959 and regulation 6 of the L.I.
 2374, to investigate acts of corruption and corruption related offences if the circumstances indicate same.
 Subsequent to pre-investigation processes, the OSP proceeds to perform thorough forensic investigations to substantiate facts of the alleged acts of corruption to enable successful prosecutions.

 Indicator Table For Investigation